DENSE: Data-Free One-Shot Federated Learning: Experiments

-\paragraph{Datasets and non-iid data partition} We perform an extensive empirical analysis using several benchmark datasets containing various degrees of heterogeneity.
-Specifically, we use the following datasets: MNIST~\cite{lecun1998gradient}, FMNIST~\cite{xiao2017fashionmnist}, SVHN~\cite{netzer2011reading}, CIFAR10~\cite{krizhevsky2009learning}, CIFAR100~\cite{krizhevsky2009learning}, and Tiny-ImageNet~\cite{le2015tiny}.
-To simulate real-world statistical heterogeneity, we use Dirichlet distribution to generate non-iid data partition among clients~\cite{yurochkin2019bayesian, li2021federated}.
+To simulate real-world applications, we use Dirichlet distribution to generate non-IID data partition among clients~\cite{yurochkin2019bayesian, li2021federated}.
 In particular, we sample $p_{k} \sim Dir(\alpha)$ and allocate a $p_k^i$ proportion of the data of class $k$ to client $i$.
 By varying the parameter $\alpha$, we can change the degree of imbalance.
 A small $\alpha$ generates highly skewed data.
 We set $\alpha=0.5$ as default.